RANHAOHR/Davinci_Calibration/README.md

 # This package is for daVinci Robot systems calibration

-# Using Camera_calibration and NDI Polaris Sensor
+# Using Camera_calibration and NDI Polaris Sensor, requires the calibrated camera

 To run davinci_launch(/cwru_davinci/davinci_launch)